Brexit is a driver in rise in people holding multiple passports, figures suggest

 While the number of UK/EU passports held increased by five times over the 10-year period for UK-born residents, there had been a three-fold rise for non-UK-born residents since 2011.

-There was also a five-fold increase in UK-born residents holding both British and Irish passports across the time period.
+There was also a six-fold increase in UK-born residents holding both British and Irish passports

 Jay Lindop, from the ONS, said: “The number of people with dual citizenship has doubled since 2011, with more than 1.2 million usual residents in England and Wales now holding multiple passports.